LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 In the above example the object refenced by bob encapsulates the state `@name = "Bob"`

 The state of the object is exposed by the instance method/behavior name when it is called on the object in `line 12`

+## Example 21
+What is the difference between instance methods and class methods?